matrix1001/welpwn/README.md

 ### Multi glibc support

 Make glibc loading on the fly.
-Mom will never worries about your glibc.
+Mom will never worry about your glibc.

 This feature is designed to handle the challenge that uses different glibc.